Garrison’s track scholarship first Division I full ride in Coal Ridge history

 Whatever he threw at her, she grinned and rose to the challenge.

-“Most kids, if I put them in that kind of situation they would either complain about it or they wouldn’t run them at the highest level,” Kirk said.
+“Most kids, if I put them in that kind of situation, they would either complain about it or they wouldn’t run them at the highest level,” Kirk said.
 “It was just typical Peyton.
 She’s like, ‘Love it, let’s do it.’”

-Even in her other sports of volleyball and basketball, the work ethic bleeds in.
-She secured an all-conference volleyball spot as the team’s middle hitter this season as the Titans made a late push to reach the regional round of the playoffs.
+Even in her other sports of volleyball and basketball (she’s not playing this year), the work ethic bleeds in.
+She secured an all-conference volleyball spot as the team’s outside hitter this season as the Titans made a late push to reach the regional round of the playoffs.

 “There’s always a desire to be better at what she does,” Coal Ridge volleyball head coach Aimee Gerber said.
 “I’ve never seen her not get along with her teammates.
-I’ve also always been impressed with, she has this special gift that not everyone gets with her running ability, and she’s very humble about it and grateful for it and just an overall hard worker.”
+I’ve also always been impressed with … she has this special gift that not everyone gets with her running ability, and she’s very humble about it and grateful for it and just an overall hard worker.”

 After compounding on an obvious talent early on to turn into a state champion, the college calls started coming.
 Colorado Mesa University, Colorado State University, University of Wyoming and others picked up the phone.

-But after a trip to Bozeman a week before signing plus a full-tuition scholarship the temptation to become a Bobcat was too strong to pass up.
+But after a trip to Bozeman a week before signing plus a full-tuition scholarship, the temptation to become a Bobcat was too strong to pass up.
 Garrison will not only continue her running career but will also get to study equine science at no expense.

 “Them being very well in agriculture was a big piece in the decision for me to go there,” Garrison said.
-“They’re offer was a big part also and them giving me a full-ride was a big part also, I was like, ‘100%.
+“Their offer was a big part. also. and them giving me a full-ride was a big part. also.
+I was like, ‘100%.
 I’ll take that.’”

 The letter of intent may be signed, but there’s still work to be done before the Titans see Garrison off to Bozeman.
-There’s still a basketball season to prepare for and another track season to try to claim more medals.
+There’s another track season to try to claim more medals.

-While earning a full-ride scholarship would be a sense of accomplishment enough, maybe even prompt a tactical business decision to take the foot off the gas in the senior season for some.
+Earning a full-ride scholarship would be a sense of accomplishment enough, maybe even prompt a tactical business decision to take the foot off the gas in the senior season for some.
 But that wouldn’t be ‘Peyton-like,’ as Kirk calls it.

 “It makes me almost want to work harder to get those times I want,” Garrison said.
 “OK, I signed, but I still have goals and achievements that I still need to make.